Journal

 The acetate portraits helped us meet each other and start to make art together.

-See what was learned from this key moment in Learnings
+See what was learned in Learnings > Meeting

 What we did